cniel-ud/ICWaves/README.md

 This repository implements methods described in:

+1. **"Labeling EEG Components with a Bag of Waveforms from Learned Dictionaries"** (ICLR 2023 Workshop) - Original BoWav method for IC classification
-1. **"Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling"** - Work in progress
+2. **"Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling"** - Work in progress
-2. **"Cross-Dataset EEG Independent Component Classification using Bag-of-Waves Features and Convolutional Monge Mapping Normalization"** - Work in progress
+3. **"Cross-Dataset EEG Independent Component Classification using Bag-of-Waves Features and Convolutional Monge Mapping Normalization"** - Work in progress

+### Related Work
+- **"Interpretable EEG biomarkers for neurological disease models in mice using bag-of-waves classifiers"** - Application of BoWav to genotype prediction from EEG

 ## Installation